 6333 W. 3rd St.

-Reading the menu (even the kids menu) here makes you feel like you went back in time to hippy California.
-The words millet, tempeh, tofu, sunbutter and brown rice noodles make you think, “No way my kids will eat this.”
-But they will, and you’ll find yourself trekking to this Highland Park hipster haven more often than you’d imagine, as you wake dreaming of Jo’s Breakfast Sandwich and the Dal Bowl.
+Reading the menu (even the kid’s menu) here makes you feel like you went back in time to hippy California.
+The words millet, tempeh, tofu, sun butter, and brown rice noodles make you think, “No way my kids will eat this.”
+But they will, and you’ll find yourself trekking to this Highland Park hipster haven more often than you’d imagine, as you wake to dream of Jo’s Breakfast Sandwich and the Dal Bowl.

 5904 N. Figueroa St.